FeitianSmartcardReader/BR500_AND_BR301BLE_SDK_Latest/CCID_Driver/Windows/Readme.txt

-*Please confirm your bluetooth module on your PC support BLE Technology 2021/04/22
+*Please confirm your bluetooth module on your PC support BLE Technology

+2021/11/10
+	solved big data errors.
+When sending large data, the driver will return an error.
+	Support 2 BLE reader at same time
+2021/04/22
 	Released V5 version, and now you can using 2 BLE reader with latest driver at the same time.
 2021/01/14